Introduction

 Working Analytics lets you know which kinds of content you might have, maybe content on your blog or certain words on landing pages that resonate with your customers.

 From an ads point of view, what are the different ads that are getting clicked on and making it to your webpage?
-For instance, as an online music teacher, which ads are students clicking on that takes them to your webpage?
+For instance, as an online music teacher, which ads are students clicking on that take them to your webpage?

 Social sharing lets you know what types of content they’re sharing and which of those social websites are people clicking on that come back to your webpage.